best-iptv-usa/Best-IPTV-USA-2026/README.md

 A stable high-speed internet connection is recommended for IPTV, especially when accessing HD or 4K content.
 As a practical rule, HD streams need a stable connection of at least 10 Mbps per stream, while 4K streams require more bandwidth.
 If multiple devices stream at once, your internet speed must support the whole household.

 **Which IPTV providers offer free trials for US customers?**
 Many IPTV providers offer free trials allowing users to test the service before committing to a subscription.
 A free trial period may last from a few hours to several days.
-GreatestIPTV, KenIPTV, StrimoIPTV, and VOCOIPTV often advertise trial access, while mainstream services may offer promotional trials depending on the season.
+GreatestIPTV, KenoaTV, StrimoIPTV, and VOCOIPTV often advertise trial access, while mainstream services may offer promotional trials depending on the season.

 ---